-- 1. Select the Chart > Read Back... menu command. - 2.
-Select the source in the "Read Back" dialog box: - Select "Program on the CPU" to read back the program with the current parameters from the CPU (online block folder) into the chart folder. - Select "Offline program" if you do not have direct access to the CPU and have copied the online block folder into the offline block folder of an S7 program in the plant.
+- 1. Select the menu command Chart > Read-back... in CFC Editor, or select the menu command Options > Charts > Read Back Program... in SIMATIC Manager. - 2.
+Select the source in the "Read Back" dialog box: - Select "Program on the CPU" to read back the program with the current parameters from the CPU (online block folder) into the chart folder. - Select "Program offline" if you do not have direct access to the CPU and have copied the online block folder into the offline block folder of an S7 program in the plant.
 A browser will then open before the read back allowing you to select the respective S7 program with the plant data.
-The values are then read from this source and written to the ES data store.
+The values are then read from this source and written to the ES database.